Song-haJo/Fall2022_VisualProgramming/2. Pen/ReadMe.md

 ## Earthworm
 Start with the state that finished step 6 of the guideline for Pen.
 <ol start="7">
-  <li>Add 1 Slider Control at the lower left.
+  <li>Add a Slider Control at the lower left.
 We will adjust the size of the ellipse with this slider.</li>
   <li>Choose the Slider Control, and right-click it.
 Then, in "Add variable," keep the category "control" and the variable type "CSliderCtrl," name it as sz_Slider(: Slider for sizing), and click "Finish."</li>
   <li>Right-click the Slider Control again and click "Add Event Handler."
 Then, select "CEarthwormDlg" in the Class list, keep others(the message type must be "NM_CUSTOMDRAW"), and click "Ok."</li>
   <li>Add some code from the first part of Earthworm.cpp file on this folder to your EarthwormDlg.cpp file.</li>